open-telemetry/semantic-conventions/docs/database/database-metrics.md

 **[4]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.

+**[5]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or anther low-cardinality error identifier.
+Instrumentations SHOULD document the list of errors they report.

-**[5]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[6]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[6]:** If using a port other than the default port for this DBMS and if `server.address` is set.
+**[7]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[7]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[8]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are useful when the application interacts with individual database nodes directly.
 If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[8]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[9]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 `db.system` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.